shawngraham/hist3907o/workbook/docs/supporting materials/regexex.md

 + Devise a regex to find these lines with more than 2 commas in them.
 Fix these lines manually, and then click 'find next' to grab the next one.

 + At the top of the file, add a new line that simply reads "Sender, Recipient, Date".
 These will be the column headers.
-Save as 'cleaned-correspondence.csv'.
+Save as `cleaned-correspondence.csv`.

 *Congratulations!*

 You've now used regex to extract, transform, and clean historical text.
 As a csv file, you could now load this data into a network analysis program such as [Gephi](http://gephi.org) to explore the ramifications of this correspondence network.
 Upload your file to your repository, and make a note of the original location of the file, the transformations that you've done, and the date/time.
-You will be using your 'cleaned-correspondence.csv' file in the next exercise using *Open Refine*, where we'll sort out some of the messy OCR (fixing names, and so on).
+You will be using your `cleaned-correspondence.csv` file in the next exercise using [*Open Refine*](../supporting materials/open-refine.md), where we'll sort out some of the messy OCR (fixing names, and so on).